Data Validation

 Body

-secretsobjectAny sensitive environment variables that are get passed into the proof-of-contribution container as key/value pairs, encrypted using the process below.
-Only decryptable by a registered Satya node.
+secretsobjectfalseAny sensitive environment variables that get passed into the proof-of-contribution container as key/value pairs, encrypted using the process below.
+These secrets are only decryptable by a registered Satya node.

 Sample Request